gidHog/BGDView/README.md

 1. This is a early and incomplete version, things may not work or be displayed incorrect (some .lsj loop)
 2. Loading takes longer with Windows-Defender enabled
 3. The code is currently horrendous
-4. The "RootNode" is currently at x = 0 y = 0

 ## Examples (fragments)